7 Plus Exam Preparation in London

 We offer 7 Plus 1-2-1 classes in term time with experienced teachers.
-We follow a programme designed to accelerate your child to the high standard needed for the 7 Plus.
-Our most successful candidates actually start with us in pre-reception but you can start later in Reception, Year One or even Year Two.
+We follow a programme designed to accelerate your child to the high standard needed for the 7 Plus exam.

-Our classes are run on Saturday and Sunday mornings out of our schools in Dulwich and Hampstead.
-They cost £2,200 a term and see your child have ten 90 minute lessons.
+Our classes are run on Saturday and Sunday mornings at our schools in Dulwich and Hampstead.
+They cost £2,200 per term and include ten 90-minute lessons.

 Unsure if a particular school is within reach for your child?
-Unsure what your child's actual potential is?
-We have access to world leading tests by Cambridge Univerity which give you standardised scores for potential and attainment across Maths and English and can help you with school signposting before you start tutoring.
+Unsure what your child’s actual potential is?
+We have access to world-leading tests by Cambridge University which give you standardised scores for potential and attainment across Maths and English and can help you with school signposting before you start tutoring.

 Our aptitude testing is done at home, online with technical support from the parent.
 You get a detailed report and a consultation with us.
 This costs £500.

-When you start your journey you need to know exactly where your child is vs the 7 Plus exam that they will need to pass.
+When you start your journey you need to know exactly where your child is versus the 7 Plus exam that they will need to pass.
 We have baseline tests for Reception, Year 1 and Year 2.
 We use these to drive tailored curriculum acquisition.
-We actually have a teacher do these test with a child so we can see how they approach the problem as well as seeing the answers that they give.
+We have a teacher conduct these tests with a child so we can see how they approach the problem as well as seeing the answers they give.

 These tests are done at the weekend at our schools in Dulwich and Hampstead.
 We then take you through the results and give you an action plan.
 This costs £500.